tpratap/URL_Shortner/README.md

 ## URL_Shortner

 This URL Shortner app is basically built using **[Django](https://www.djangoproject.com/)** (is a Python-based free and open-source web framework that follows the model–template–views architectural pattern).
 In this app, we generate random keys and mantain a **key-value pair** (or hash) where key as duplicate url  and value as original url.
 Anyone visiting on that duplicate url is redirected to the original url.
+It is basically made just for demonstartion, if you want to use it you just need to make small changes by increases maxlength from 3 to 6 or more.
+It generates 20 charcters long short url(without including https://).

 # Technology Stack